andrechristikan/ack-nestjs-boilerplate-docs/features/authentication.md

 #### Usage

-Get user endpoint with `AuthAdminJwtGuard` as guard
+Get user endpoint with `AuthAdminJwtGuard` as a guard

 ```typescript
 @Response('user.get')